pema99/PemaLang/README.md

 It not very optimized or feature complete.

-It is not intended for any serious use, other than maybe inspiration/reference for your own language.
+It is not intended for any serious use, other than maybe inspiration/reference for your own language, though it has some fairly interesting features and can be used for scripting.

 # Note #
 If you are looking for examples there is a directory full of them in Interpreter/Examples.